cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 }
 ```

-Lastly, tell Cypress where you find your test.
+Lastly, tell Cypress where you find your tests in `cypress.json`.
 While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are best implemented with Cypress e2e runner.

 In this example we specify the `componentFolder` as `components`, the default for Nuxt.